 TB:Being from New Orleans, your exposed to the roots of jazz from a very early age.
 Back in school, even in high school, when you went to a dance, you would listen to all of the hip r & b bands like Earth, Wind and Fire, if they had a live band, the band would play a lot of cover tunes but at the end of the night, the last thing you would hear would be a tone called Second Line which was a traditional New Orleans jazz composition.
 We were always influenced by that type of music from a very early age.
 With the trumpet, I was in elementary school and I was taking piano lessons and there is a local musician named Alvin Alcorn who came to our elementary school and gave a little presentation about New Orleans traditional music and I remember once I heard him play, the way he was bending notes and playing with vibrato, I took the music to be a little bit more expressive than playing the piano so I went home and told my father I wanted to play the trumpet at that point.
 I think I was in the 4th grade.

 In terms of other instruments I do play piano and I have been playing all my life.
 Piano was my first instrument.
 I started playing it when I was five years old and I continued my studies into my college years and it has been one of the instruments I am very comfortable with.
+This is perfect to play in the background when you are playing some fun sports betting games via ufabet168.info.

 Are you classically trained or self taught?